298 Portrush Road, Kensington —

 Check out our Facebook pages: SPELD SA / Just 4 Apps

-Sessions charged as follows:
+Sessions are charged by the hour as follows:

 This session looks at the problems encountered by students with dyslexia and the ways in which they can be assisted at home.